allanbank/mongodb-async-examples/README.md

 ## Examples using the MongoDB Asynchronous Java Driver

-This project contains various examples that demonstrate the use of the [MongoDB Aysnchronous Driver](http://www.allanbank.com/mongodb-async-driver).
+This project contains various examples that demonstrate the use of the [MongoDB Asynchronous Driver](http://www.allanbank.com/mongodb-async-driver).

 All of the demos are self contained applications that can be quickly run to demonstrate various features of the driver.